 - Women with a history of pelvic infections

 How IUI done?

-IUI can be done in a spontaneous cycle (with spontaneous egg maturation), or with ovulation-stimulating medications.
-In both cases careful ultrasound monitoring will be necessary to determine when the eggs are mature.
+IUI can be done in a spontaneous cycle (with spontaneous egg maturation) or with ovulation-stimulating medications.
+In both cases, careful ultrasound monitoring will be necessary to determine when the eggs are mature.
 A urine ovulation test can also be used if the patient is unable to get to her doctor for a scan.
 When the egg is confirmed to be mature, the doctor may suggest a trigger injection.
 This is to ensure that the mature follicle that houses the mature egg does rupture and release the egg into the Fallopian tube.
-The interval from seeing the mature follicle on scan/ getting a positive urine ovulation test and giving the trigger injection to the egg arriving in the Fallopian tube is estimated to be around 36 hours later.
-In this time any spend deposited in the vagina will arrive in the tube and wait for the egg.
-When the egg actually enters the tube (ovulation), it will live here for 2 days.
+The interval from seeing the mature follicle on scan/getting a positive urine ovulation test and giving the trigger injection to the egg arriving in the Fallopian tube is estimated to be around 36 hours later.
+In this time, any sperm deposited in the vagina will arrive in the tube and wait for the egg.
+When the egg actually enters the tube (ovulation), it will live here for two days.
 The IUI procedure will be performed around the time of ovulation, typically about 24-36 hours after the trigger injection.
 A single IUI is optimally done at this time although two inseminations may be done.